 Iurie Gallery

-Iurie Belegurischi is a landscape photgrapher and his Gallery is in the centre of Reykjavik.
+Iurie Belegurischi is a landscape photographer and he has more than one Gallery in the centre of Reykjavik.
 His vivid photographs of Icelandic landscapes, ice caves, mountains and the aurora are amazing.
 Entrance is free.

 There are a few more museums to visit which I have not got to yet including the National Gallery and the Saga Museum ……. next time.